Looking for ideas for US East Coast road trips?

 From Littleton, head to Montpelier in VT to see the Capitol building, dine on tacos, and enjoy a creemee (soft serve ice cream!) at a local farm like Bragg Farm.

-Next, it’s on to Stowe in the Green Mountains to catch a ride on the gondola before driving to Burlington, the Queen City, for dining, shopping, and evening entertainment.
+Next, it’s on to Stowe in the Green Mountains to catch a ride on the gondola.
+Next, drive to Burlington, the Queen City and one of the best places to visit in Vermont, for dining, shopping, and evening entertainment.

 Stay the night in Burlington, or split this journey up by booking accommodation in Stowe if you have time.